-The law also required that the layout and design of all restaurants should be formed of a response to the idea of creating an ambience which corresponded to a particular region of Spain, or, in the case of restaurants serving a foreign cuisine, to the particular country.
+The law also required that the layout and interior design of all restaurants should be formed of a response to creating an ambience which corresponded to a particular region of Spain, or, in the case of restaurants serving a foreign cuisine, to the particular country.
 This dictat also applied to the personnel.

-Presumably wait staff employed by Italian and German restaurants, (which were popular among a certain strata in the 1940s and 50s) had to look, and dress, like Italians and Germans.
+Presumably wait staff employed by Italian and German restaurants, (which were popular among a certain strata in the 1940s and 50s) had to look and dress, behave and speak like Italians and Germans.

 Food and Wine: